pedroigosl/tenso_flow/README.md

 ## Acknowledgements:

 Results are reproducible by repeating its seed.
-Seeds from sample code were cherrypicked to reduce training time, since it is not very efficient and i am impatient.
+Seeds from sample code were cherrypicked to reduce training time, since it is not very efficient (fully coded in Python) and i am impatient.

 On sample file, both training and testing are done on full population, as i didn't implement train/test split inside the module and the focus is just to show it converging, not a real world application.
 That said, on the first 2 datasets, decision surfaces are observable in plots.